e-seng/writeups/osu!gaming25/miss_analyzer/readme.md

 ## functionality

-This binary was designed to parse an Osu! replay (`.osr`) file.
+This binary was designed to parse an osu! replay (`.osr`) file.
 In particular, the contents of the binary data file are to be hexdumped into `stdin`, all on one line.
 The binary contains a string specifying the expected usage